-- Interest bearing demand accounts - Certificates of deposit - Obligations of the United States Treasury and United States agencies - Obligations of the New York State and its localities
+- Obligations of the United States Treasury and United States agencies - Obligations of the New York State and its localities

 Custodial Credit Risk

 Custodial credit risk is the risk that in the event of a failure of a depository financial institution, the reporting entity may not recover its deposits.
 In accordance with the District's investment and deposit policy, all deposits of the District including interest bearing demand accounts and certificates of deposits, in excess of the amount insured under the provisions of the Federal Deposit Insurance Act (FDIC) shall be secured by a pledge of securities with an aggregate value equal to 100% of the aggregate amount of deposits.